johnbhurst/nqueens/ansible/README.md

 The provisioning script downloads and installs a lot of different packages, and can take a while, depending on your internet connection speed.

-Also, some HTTP downloads are not 100% reliable, so the script may fail.
+Some HTTP downloads are not 100% reliable, so the script may fail.
 In case of a partial provision, or if you want to pick up changes to the provisioning script, re-run provisioning with this command:

 ``` bash
 vagrant provision